Search

 Animal monitoring systems provide continuous real-time monitoring and assist producers in management decisions.
 They also provide early detection and prevention of disease and production inefficiencies.
 AI vision is able to provide objective measures of animal behaviors and phenotypes as opposed to subjective manual observation.

-2. Computer Vision Agriculture Systems in Poultry Farming
+2. Computer Vision in Agriculture Systems in Poultry Farming

 Advanced deep learning algorithms are robust enough to be applied in poultry farming.
 The term “poultry” includes a range of domesticated species, including chickens, turkeys, ducks, geese, game birds, and ratites (e.g., emus and ostriches).